-- 5.01 PAY.
+5.01 PAY.
 Pay for county elected and appointed officials and employees who are paid wholly from County funds is set each year by the Commissioners' Court in the adopted County operating budget.
 Rules governing salary administration and pay increases are also established by the Commissioners' Court.

-(Legal reference: V.T.C.A, Local Government Code, Chapter 152). - 5.02 SALARY GRIEVANCES.
+5.02 SALARY GRIEVANCES.
 Appointed employees of the County have access to the chapter of these policies entitled Grievances for matters related to compensation.